pschatzmann/stm32f411-adc/README.md

 - The DMA is used to transfer the data
 - The API is using __Callbacks__ to transfer the data.
-- 8 input channels
+- max 8 input channels
 - Only __16bit__ data is supported
-- I also incuded the __codec drivers__ that are part of some stm32 evaluation boards.
+- Please note that this functionality deactivates the standard implementation of analogRead()!

 ## Pins for I2S3